Wake Forest University Department of Counseling

 Course Objectives

-Upon successful completion of this course, you will be able to do the following in line with 2024 CACREP standards (referenced in parentheses):
+Upon successful completion of this course, students will be able to do the following in line with 2024 CACREP standards (referenced in parentheses):

 1. Explain advantages and disadvantages of group counseling, assessment procedures, and circumstances under which it is indicated or contraindicated.
 (CACREP 3.F.1, 3.F.2, 3.F.5, 3.F.6, 3.F.7, 3.F.8)